What is Chinese Youth Initiative (CYI)?

 CYI was started with the notion that, if given guidance, opportunity, and experience in making a difference, many youth would want to better understand our society and create positive change in their communities.
 We empower youth through education, leadership skills development, and taking action!

 Chinese Youth Initiative’s year-round program is open to ALL youth who want to get involved with the Chinatown community.
-As a member of CYI, you will be given new opportunities to organize and develop your leadership.
-Youth can become involved in many different ways including attending a general assembly meeting, joining a campaign subcommittee, or attending a social event.
+Throughout the year, CYI provides opportunities for youth to develop their leadership and deepen their awareness and involvement in Boston’s Chinatown by taking on different issues and projects that address community issues.
+Youth can become involved in many different ways!
+CYI has a monthly event on the last Friday of each month.
+Interested?
 Contact the youth coordinator for more information.

 - Project AAIYA!
-Asian American Initiative for Youth Action: High school aged youth can become active leaders in Chinatown through this 10-week volunteer program that provides social justice knowledge, skills, and real opportunities to make positive change.
-Project AAIYA is a weekly program and youth who participate will receive volunteer hours.
+Asian American Initiative for Youth Action: High school-aged youth had the opportunity become active leaders in Chinatown through this 10-week volunteer program that provided social justice knowledge, skills, and real opportunities to make positive change.
+Project AAIYA was a weekly program and youth who participated received volunteer hours.

 - Chinatown Library Campaign: Chinatown has been without a library since 1950s when it was torn down to build the highway through the neighborhood.
-Since 2000, CYI has been working to bring a library back to Chinatown through advocacy, education, and support of community initiatives such as opening a temporary storefront library and reading room.
-Check out the video made by CYI about why we need a library in chinatown below.
+From 2000-2016, CYI worked to bring a library back to Chinatown through advocacy, education, and support of community initiatives such as opening a temporary storefront library and reading room.
+After over a decade of hard work and collaboration, the City of Boston and Boston Public Library has opened a temporary library in Chinatown in February 2018.
+This is such an accomplishment for the community!
+Check out the video made by previous CYI alum about why the Chinatown community needed a library below.

 - Chinatown Bike-A-Thon: In CYI’s annual fundraiser, we promote healthy activity, investment in youth, and solidarity as we ride through the bike paths of Boston.
 We welcome any sponsors and interested riders!
 As summer approaches, look for more information on the Bike-A-Thon!

-- Public Transit for the Public Good: For the past two years, CYI has been involved with the Youth Affordability Coalition fighting against fare increases and service cuts to the public transit that our youth and members depend on.
+- Public Transit for the Public Good: CYI was involved in the Youth Affordability Coalition fighting against fare increases and service cuts to the public transit that our youth and members depend on.